-- California is going beyond the SNAP ruling and imposes a challenging GWP-based phase-down plan.
+- California is going beyond the SNAP ruling and imposing a challenging GWP-based phase-down plan.
 This plan is often regarded as the trendsetter for new marketing and technology.
-The following targets have been set for the refrigeration sector: - Refrigerants with a GWP greater than or equal to 150 will not be allowed in new stationary refrigeration systems charged with more than 50 pounds, effective in 2022. - Existing food retail facilities with refrigeration systems charged with more than 50 pounds must collectively meet a 1,400 weighted average GWP or 55 percent greenhouse gas potential (GHGp) reduction relative to a 2019 baseline by 2030. - Refrigerants with a GWP greater than or equal to 700 will not be allowed in new stationary air conditioning equipment, effective 2023.
+The following targets have been set for the refrigeration sector: - Refrigerants with a GWP greater than or equal to 150 will not be allowed in new stationary refrigeration systems charged with more than 50 pounds, effective in 2022. - Companies operating food retail facilities with refrigeration systems charged with more than 50 pounds - must collectively meet a meet a GWP weighted average or certain percent greenhouse gas potential (GHGp) reduction relative to a 2019 baseline by by 2026 or 2030.
+Rules depends on number of stores operated by the company and can be found on the homepage of California codes of regulations. - Refrigerants with a GWP greater than or equal to 750 will not be allowed in new stationary air conditioning equipment, effective 2023.